-Limited published data do not report an increased risk of congenital malformations or other adverse pregnancy effects with use body surface area) and in both species at intravenous (I.V.) doses of up to 200 mg/kg/day, and have revealed no significant evidence of impaired fertility or harm to the fetus due to famotidine
+Limited published data do not report an increased risk of congenital malformations or other adverse pregnancy effects with use In the published data do not report an increased risk of congenital manomators of outer adverse pregnancy enects with use of H2- receptor antagonists, including bioprofen and famotidine tablet, during pregnancy; however, these data are insufficient to adequately determine a drug-associated risk.
+Reproductive studies with famotidine have been performed in rats and rabbits at oral doses of up to 2000 and 500 mg/kg/day (approximately 243 and 122 times the recommended human dose, respectively, based on body surface area) and in both species at intravenous (1.0.1) doses of up to 200 mg/kg/day, and have revealed no significant evidence of impaired fertility or harm to the fetus due to famotidine.